 - One of the first actions under Foreign Affairs Minister, Julie Bishop’s watch, was to have the term ‘mateship’ formally changed to ‘friendship’ in our Joint Agreement with PNG.

-- No credible Master Heritage Plan was developed to honour and interpret our shared wartime heritage across the Trail.
+- No credible Military Master Heritage Plan was developed to honour and interpret our shared wartime heritage across the Trail.

 - Not a single dollar has been invested to honour and interpret any of the significant Kokoda campaign battlesites.